2021 Northeast Grand Prix

 The 2021 Northeast Grand Prix was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at Lime Rock Park in Lakeville, Connecticut on July 17th, 2021.
+The race was held at Lime Rock Park in Lakeville, Connecticut, on July 17, 2021.
 This race was the seventh round of the 2021 IMSA SportsCar Championship, and the fourth round of the 2021 WeatherTech Sprint Cup.

 Initially scheduled to run for two hours and 40 minutes, severe weather in the area caused just under 90 minutes of the event to be completed.
 Antonio García and Jordan Taylor scored overall victory for Corvette Racing; their fourth class victory of the season.

 Background

+International Motor Sports Association's (IMSA) president John Doonan confirmed the race was part of the schedule for the 2021 IMSA SportsCar Championship (IMSA SCC) in September 2020.
+It was the sixth year it was part of the IMSA SCC.
+The 2021 Northeast Grand Prix was the seventh of twelve sports car races of 2021 by IMSA, and it was the fourth round held as part of the WeatherTech Sprint Cup.
+The race was held at the seven-turn 1.530 mi Lime Rock Park in Lakeville, Connecticut, on July 17, 2021.

 The race marked IMSA's return to Lime Rock Park following the 2020 edition's cancellation due to the COVID-19 pandemic.
 As in previous years, the event was also the first GT-only round of the IMSA SportsCar Championship season, in which only the GTLM and GTD classes were scheduled to compete.

 On July 8, 2021, IMSA released the latest technical bulletin outlining Balance of Performance for the event.
 In GTLM, after a 1-2 finish at the WeatherTech 240, the Corvette received a 10 kilogram weight increase.
 The Porsche, meanwhile, received a 20 kilogram weight break.
 No changes were made in GTD.